The end of sharks

 Paul Hilton, UK/Australia

-Paul is a Hong Kong-based photojournalist, who focuses on global environmental and conservation issues, helping to investigate and expose conservation priorities.
-Widely published in leading international media, he is a fellow of the International League of Conservation Photographers and has received numerous awards, including a World Press Photo award for his work on shark fins.
+Paul is a photojournalist focused on global environmental and conservation issues, helping to investigate and expose conservation priorities.
+Widely published in leading international media, he is a Fellow of the International League of Conservation Photographers and has received numerous awards, including a World Press Photo award for his work on shark fins.